 2. Business Planning Essentials

 Crafting a business plan for your serviced accommodation venture?
 It's like building a sturdy boat before setting sail.
-Start with an executive summary – a snapshot of your business.
+Start with an executive summary using a summary generator– a snapshot of your business.
 Follow up with a detailed company description, laying out your structure, ownership, and the kind of accommodation wonderland you’re offering.
 Dive into market analysis – understanding your industry, target market, and competitors.
 Don't forget the backbone of your business – the organisational structure and the brains behind the operations.
 Detail your serviced accommodation and any extra services in the services/products section.
 Then, chart your course with a marketing and sales strategy.
 Lastly, the treasure chest – financial projections including income, expenses, and expected profits.

 3. Systemisation and Scaling